sx404/gekko/README.md

 (postgresql experience required to previously setup postgres.
 Sample config assumes an existing db user gekkodbuser, pass 1234, with added role permission to createdb.
 PostgreSQL 9.5+ required.)

+A good practice to run Gekko processes on a server is using process manager 2 tool: pm2 start gekko.js -i 1 --name "gekko-bnb" -- --config config-bnb.js

 ## Documentation

 See [the documentation website](https://gekko.wizb.it/docs/introduction/about_gekko.html).